 - Place the peanuts in a large stockpot, and add enough water to cover the peanuts.
 Use your hands to combine the peanuts and water to loosen any dirt or debris.
 Drain the water, and repeat the process one more time.2 pounds raw peanuts

-- Add the salt, Creole seasoning, garlic powder, paprika, onion powder, and 4 quarts of water (or just enough water to cover the peanuts when they sink to the bottom of the stockpot).
+- Add 4 quarts of water (or just enough water to cover the peanuts when they sink to the bottom of the stockpot) salt, Cajun seasoning, garlic powder, paprika, and onion powder to the pot.
 Stir to combine.4 quarts water¼ cup kosher salt¼ cup Cajun seasoning2 teaspoons garlic powder2 teaspoons smoked paprika1 teaspoon onion powder

 - Bring to a boil, reduce to a simmer, and cover.
 Simmer for 6-8 hours until the peanuts are tender.

-- Drain away excess water (unless you’d like to store the peanuts in the water), and serve immediately.
+- Drain away excess water and serve immediately.

 - Serve hot, warm, room temperature, or cold!
-See post for storage options.
+See post for storage options, tips, and FAQs.